Geometric Ergodicity and Strong Error Estimates for Tamed Schemes of Super-linear SODEs: Introduction

 \section{Introduction}

 The long-time behavior of the Wiener process-driven SODE

 plays a vital role in many scientific areas.
-As a significant long-time behavior, the ergodicity characterizes the identity of the temporal average and spatial average for a Markov process or chain generated by Eq. \eqref{sde} and its numerical discretization, respectively, which has a lot of applications in quantum mechanics, fluid dynamics, financial mathematics, and many other fields \cite{DZ96, HW19}.
+As a significant long-time behavior, the ergodicity characterizes the identity of the temporal average and spatial average for a Markov process or chain generated by Eq. \eqref{sde} and its numerical discretization, respectively, which has a lot of applications in quantum mechanics, fluid dynamics, financial mathematics, and many other fields \cite{DZ96,HW19}.

-It is known that the coefficients of most nonlinear SODEs from applications violate the traditional but restrictive Lipschitz continuity assumptions.
-This paper analyzes integrators for the super-linear Eq. \eqref{sde} whose solution is uniquely ergodic with respect to an equilibrium distribution that \begin{enumerate} \item are ergodic with respect to the exact equilibrium distribution of Eq. \eqref{sde} on infinite time intervals,
+It is known that the coefficients of most nonlinear SODEs arising in applications do not satisfy the traditional, but restrictive, Lipschitz continuity assumptions.
+This paper analyzes integrators for the super-linear Eq. \eqref{sde} whose solution is uniquely ergodic with respect to an equilibrium distribution that \begin{enumerate} \item are ergodic with respect to an invariant measure on infinite time intervals,

 \item strongly converge with optimal convergence rate to the solutions of Eq. \eqref{sde} on any finite time intervals, and